inventory management

 • Products ordered

-Craftybase doesn’t just help you by simplifying your accounting process.
-It also helps you rethink how you operate your business.
+Craftybase doesn’t just help you manage accounting.
+It also helps you think about how you operate your business.

-Craftybase has capabilities and features that, when utilized properly, will help you become a more efficient and effective entrepreneur.
+The features below, used consistently, will help you run a more efficient and effective business.

 Cycle counting

-“Cycle counting” is a stock tracking method where you regularly count a small sample of your stock and compare it to your current records.
-If there is a discrepancy, you can either adjust your records then and there or investigate further.
-Cycle counts are done either daily (for high volume businesses) or monthly (for smaller operations).
+“Cycle counting” is a stock tracking method where you regularly count a small sample of your stock and compare it to your records.
+If there’s a discrepancy, you adjust your records or investigate further.
+Cycle counts are done either daily (for high-volume businesses) or monthly (for smaller operations).

 Read more: What is a Cycle Count?